OSGeo/gdal/doc/source/programs/gdalwarp.rst

     interpreted as bytes.

-    The warper will total up the memory required to hold the input and output image arrays and any auxilary masking arrays and if they are larger than the "warp memory" allowed it will subdivide the chunk into smaller chunks and try again.
+    The warper will total up the memory required to hold the input and output image arrays and any auxiliary masking arrays and if they are larger than the "warp memory" allowed it will subdivide the chunk into smaller chunks and try again.